How does it all work?

 Do I have to have a framed image?

 No you don't, nothing is carved in stone.

 Because there are so many cost variables with print and frame sizes and frame types and finishes, I have a range of standard packages, which includes a framed print as a place to start.
 There is also though a package with no framing and I can supply you with a separate quote if it's still not quite what you're after - whatever you need, just ask.
 See more detail on the Prices page.

 There is also no problem if you want multiple prints at different sizes, or multiple prints within one frame, or multiple framed prints even.
 We will discuss all this at your viewing, where I can give you prices for anything extra.
-See what I can supply on the Products page.
+See what I can supply on the Display page.

 Can I get my pictures printed elsewhere?